Access Statement

 2.2.4 Cultural Access

 The museum understands the importance of making collections relevant and accessible to people from all different cultural backgrounds.
-Interpretation is delivered in a variety of ways, so text in English is not the only way to access information and is planned to ensure that prior knowledge is not a perquisite for understanding and enjoyment.
+Interpretation is delivered in a variety of ways, so text in English is not the only way to access information and is planned to ensure that prior knowledge is not a prerequisite for understanding and enjoyment.

 2.2.5 Sensory Access

 The museum recognises the benefits of a multisensory experience, particularly for those with disabilities.
-The museum has developed more multisensory interpretation in recent years, with many more opportunities to touch introduced, particularly with the Tudor resources.
-The garden is also a multisensory experience and plants have been used for a range of hands-on activities in recent years.
+The museum has developed more multisensory interpretation in recent years, with many more opportunities to touch introduced.
+Discovery bags and a ‘Take a Break’ box are two recent additions that recognise that visitors may want to explore the museum in their own way.

 2.2.6 Intellectual Access